 To use the commonly accepted definition that holds a castle is ‘the private fortified residence of a monarch or nobleman’, alas, despite the name, Castle Leslie does not fit the bill.
 It’s perhaps more accurately described as a country house.*

 But what a country house it is.
-Castle Leslie itself was built in 1870, but the estate itself dates further back some 200 years prior.
-The family purchased the land here with the reward money given to forefather John Leslie — the so-called ‘fighting bishop’ — by King Charles II, for loyalty he’d demonstrated in fighting against Cromwell’s forces in Ireland.
+As it stands today, Castle Leslie was built in 1870, but the estate itself dates further back some 200 years prior.
+Originally hailing from Scotland, the family purchased the land here with the reward money given to forefather John Leslie — the so-called ‘fighting bishop’ — by King Charles II, for loyalty he’d demonstrated in fighting against Cromwell’s forces in Ireland.
 The estate has been in the family ever since.

 The grounds span some 1000 acres, with ancient woodlands, a walled garden, rookery, wetlands, several lakes, old lodges and stable mews and all the sprawling green lawns you’d expect of the Irish countryside.